 C. Written notice to staff.
 Walker will provide all staff with an annual written notice of the Plan by publishing information about it, including sections related to staff duties, in Walker employee handbook and the code of conduct.

 Age Appropriate Instruction

-Since all of Walker’s students have emotional disabilities, counseling services, social skills groups, and positive behavioral supports are already embedded within the curriculum.
-In addition, we will be adding specific content related to the prevention of bullying.
-In the Elementary School we will be using lessons from the MARC Curriculum designed for students in grades K-5.
-At Beacon High School we will be using the MARC High School Cyberskills Curriculum.
+Counseling services, social skills groups, and positive behavioral supports are already embedded within the curriculum.
+In addition, we provide specific content related to the prevention of bullying.
+Walker program use the MARC (Massachusetts Aggression Reduction Center) Curriculum.

 Reporting, Investigating and Responding